 This post contains affiliate links.

-Have you come down from the Halloween candy crash yet?
-Are you ready for some more sugar?
-I almost always am!
-And, this dessert is perfect for when it starts to get cold, because there is something so comforting about a hot chocolate chip cookie fresh out of the oven.
+This delicious dessert is perfect for when it starts to get cold, because there is something so comforting about a hot chocolate chip cookie fresh out of the oven.
 Talk about comfort food!

 I have not had a skillet cookie, or pizookie, since before I gave birth to my allergy-kiddos.
 It had been long overdue!
 Not to mention, my kids really needed to experience this.
 They were pretty pumped and kept asking when it was done.